Your Making Tax Digital for VAT questions answered (even the difficult ones)

 In most cases, in order to subscribe a client to MTD with an agent services account you’ll need your client’s VAT Registration Number (VRN), Company Registration Number (CRN) and National Insurance Number (NINO).

-When MTD comes in, your affected clients will have to confirm that they can be added to your account via their own HMRC online account.
+Your affected clients will have to confirm that they can be added to your account via their own HMRC online account.
 It’s a good idea to chase up your clients and make sure that they have valid Government Gateway credentials ahead of time to save you chasing them up at the last minute!

 6. Who can file the return?